icy/k8s-vbox-the-hard-way/README.md

 Scripts that follow
   [k8s the hardway](https://github.com/kelseyhightower/kubernetes-the-hard-way)
 to bootstrap a k8s cluster in VirtualBox environment with Vagrant.
-This scripts only works on Linux 64-bit machines.
+This scripts only works on Linux / MacOS 64-bit machines.
 New cluster has the following components

     Bundle version:           v1.12.0